uinstinct/TextHand/src/assets/rules.md

 - Applying randomization of font size, consumes more ram and there is *very slight possibility* that the script might not run and *slow down your browser*.
 In that case, just try to close the other tabs of your browser.

+- **Note :** When you apply this feature, the preview on the *generated area* may not look the same, when you get the output.

 ##### 2. Random Rotation